masterteam-ntua/master-team-website/_pages/contact.md

         <h5>Metro</h5>
         <p>
             The nearest station is “Katechaki”.
 From there you can get the bus lines 140 and 242.
-On weekdays during 8.00-9.30, the university is accessible from the station "Katechaki" with bus granted by the rectory
+On weekdays during 8.00-9.30, the university is accessible from the station "Katechaki" with bus granted by the rectory.
         </p>
         <h5>Car</h5>
         <p>